 Bring your own instrument!
 It is in your own best interest to come to camp with an instrument that is in good working condition.
 Those using school instruments must make their own arrangements with the school instructor.
 Reed players need to bring at least FIVE REEDS.
 Brass players should bring valve oil and/or slide grease.
 Percussionists need to bring their own sticks, mallets, snare drum (concert and symphonic bands) and snare and bell set or percussion pack (intermediate) if possible.
 All band students need to bring pencils, clothespins, and cleaning aids for their instruments.

 JAZZ: Keyboards and keyboard amps will be provided.
 Guitar players will need to bring both their guitar and amp.
 Bass players will need to bring their own bass.
 Bass amps will be provided for each band.
 All Jazz percussionists must bring sticks.
 Drum sets and keyboards will be provided.
 All band students need to bring pencils, clothespins, and cleaning aids for their instruments.

 All campers need to bring black (or dark colored) slacks or a knee-length skirt to wear at the final performance.

-Please bring a personal recording device for rehearsal use and appropriate clothes for the final performance.
+Please bring appropriate clothes for the final performance.
 Examples are t-shirt or blouse without writing or logos (Sugarloaf t-shirt is acceptable), dress, skirts, pants.